 The repayment terms for personal loans usually range from 24 months to 60 months, but some can go as high as 72 months.

-No-credit-check loans are often provided by payday lenders that don’t check your credit score before lending money.
+Payday lenders often provide no-credit-check loans that don’t check your credit score before lending money.
 Payday loans are intended to help consumers during an emergency or when they don’t have another source of credit.
+The amount of a payday loan is smaller than a personal loan, often limited to about $500.

 Payday loans are often short-term, high-cost loans.
 When applying for these loans, your credit score does not matter because your paycheck is used as security against the amount borrowed.

-If you take an online loan, you authorize the company to take the funds from your bank account on your next payday once you’ve been paid by your employer.
+If you take an online loan, you authorize the company to take the funds from your bank account on your next payday once your employer has paid you.

 Another common installment loan is a mortgage.
 The most popular mortgages require homeowners to pay back the money borrowed over the course of 15 or 30 years with a fixed interest rate.
 Because a mortgage is backed by collateral, such as a house or condo, the interest rates tend to be lower.